LimeChain/subsembly/README.md

 In order to add pallets to your runtime, place your implementation of pallet inside `/pallets` folder and implement runtime API entries for the pallet.

+### Runtime file

+In the runtime folder, there is `runtime.ts` file where you define types and constants to be used in the Subsembly runtime.

 ## Building and running
 ### Build runtime
 1. `yarn install`